lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 ### Conclusion

-With the right setup, it's super easy to expose protected, HTTPS resources from Kubernetes, if you just want to copy our setup, the manifests we use in production are available on [GitHub](https://github.com/fromatob/manifests).
+With the right setup, it's super easy to expose protected, HTTPS resources from Kubernetes, if you just want to copy our setup, the manifests we use in production are available on <a rel="nofollow" href="https://github.com/fromatob/manifests">GitHub</a>.

-Going forward, we want to investigate setting up [mate](https://github.com/zalando-incubator/mate) to automatically provision DNS records from the very same `Ingress` resources that manage everything else, and switch our main production site to use the same style of ingress as everything else within Kubernetes.
+Going forward, we want to investigate setting up <a rel="nofollow" href="https://github.com/zalando-incubator/mate">mate</a> to automatically provision DNS records from the very same `Ingress` resources that manage everything else, and switch our main production site to use the same style of ingress as everything else within Kubernetes.